ayjays132/PhillOS/README.md

 ## Future Vision (Conceptual)

 This prototype serves as a visual and interactive demonstration of the PhillOS concept.
 See [docs/Blueprint.md](docs/Blueprint.md) for the broader roadmap and [docs/building.md](docs/building.md) for toolchain setup.
 More docs will appear in the `docs/` directory.
+The file [docs/agent_commands.md](docs/agent_commands.md) lists sample natural‑language phrases and their resulting actions.

 -   An **AI-Native Kernel** for dynamic resource allocation, intelligent process scheduling, and proactive self-healing.
 -   **Deep OS-level AI integration** across all applications and system functions, enabling true ambient intelligence.